 In a gravel pit at Boxgrove, just outside Chichester, the remains of a man have been discovered, half a million years old.
 Only a shin bone and two teeth were discovered, but his position, under thick layers of gravel show that he is the oldest ‘man’ so far discovered in Britain.

-Category: The Timeline of Britain
+Timeline of Britain

 Burial chambers of the Neolithic In the Neolithic – the New Stone Age – the older you were, the more important you were, and thus logically the dead were the most important of all.
 Ancestor worship became the centre of people’s lives, and great emphasis was placed on the burial of the dead.